-Are you looking for ways to keep your passwords secure?
+Looking for ways to keep your passwords safe?

-In this article, we’ll look at the five best free password managers to help you keep your passwords safe.
+In this post, we’ll check out the top five free password managers that will help keep your important codes safe and sound.

 What is a Password Manager?